timongentzsch/Jetson_Ubuntu20_Images/README.md

 # Hardware accelerated Docker images based on Ubuntu 20.04 for Jetson family

 Nvidia Jetson images are based on Ubuntu 18.04.
 However, many applications and projects utilizes libraries specific to Ubuntu 20.04.
 Therefore, this repository provides docker images based on [`ubuntu:focal`](Dockerfile.ros2), that are able to take full advantage of the Jetson hardware (Nano, Xavier NX, Xavier AGX and Xavier TX2).
-All images come with full CUDA support (passthrough from the host) including TensorRT and VisionWorks.
+All images come with full CUDA support (passthrough from the host) including TensorRT (including python bindings) and VisionWorks.

-Furthermore the [script](scripts) folder includes sustem installable run-scripts to quickly iterate the build process.
+Furthermore the [script](scripts) folder includes system installable run-scripts to quickly iterate the build process and set the relevant docker flags at runtime.

 The following images can be directly pulled from DockerHub without needing to build the containers yourself: